willwin4sure/vault/🤔Inference and Information/Information/Information Projection and Pythagoras' Theorem.md

 ^fafb8a

 I don't think Pythagoras came up with the next one.
+It builds on the analogy of KL divergence as squared Euclidean distance.

 > [!theorem] (Pythagoras' Theorem, Information Version)
 > Let $q$ be any distribution and suppose $p^{*}$ is its I-projection onto a nonempty, closed, convex set $\mathcal{P}$.
 Then,